 Can I install your programs and data on a Windows Tablet?

-This is possible, as long as the Tablet is running the full Version of Windows 8 and not Windows RT.
+This is possible, as long as the Tablet is running the full Version of Windows 8 (or higher) and not Windows RT.

 You will also need to make sure you have sufficient disk space to spare - at least 1 GB.